wolverine-logan/Python_Computational_ML/README.md

 to create their own working copy.

-The GitHub repository contains the official course notebooks.
+The GitHub repository contains the official course notebooks and supporting materials.

 | Module | Topic | Tutorial |
 |---|---|---|